Shirleyiscool/Scraping-Sephora/README.md

 at the same time.
 So I try to optimize the codes during the winter break in 12/2019.
 However, there are sill some things to improve but that would take some time.
 So this project is going to be updated from time to time.

+# Scraping data from Sephora
+Here are some steps to scape the product information.

-### Step 1: Get all the brand links and product links from Sephora and save them into text file.
+## Step 1: Get all the brand links and product links from Sephora and save them into text file.

 ### Step 2: Get product information from each product links and save them into Excel file.